 The Company's provision for income taxes for continuing operations in interim periods is computed by applying its estimated annual effective rate against its loss before income tax (expense) benefit for the period.
 In addition, non-recurring or discrete items are recorded during the period in which they occur.
-The effective tax rate for the three months ended March 31, 2015 and 2014 was (0.11%) and (0.35%), respectively.
+The effective tax rate for the three months ended June 30, 2015 and 2014 was (0.17%) and (0.19%), respectively.
+The effective tax rate for the six months ended June 30, 2015 and 2014 was (0.14%) and (0.31%), respectively.

-The Company has not had to accrue any interest and penalties related to unrecognized income tax benefits as a result of offsetting of net operating losses.
-However, if the situation occurs, the Company will recognize interest and penalties within the income tax expense (benefit) line in the accompanying Condensed Consolidated Statements of Operations and Comprehensive Loss and within the related tax liability line in the Condensed Consolidated Balance Sheets
+The Company has not had to accrue any interest and penalties related to unrecognized income tax benefits as a result of offsetting net operating losses.
+However, if the situation occurs, the Company will recognize interest and penalties within the income tax expense (benefit) line in the accompanying Condensed Consolidated Statements of Operations and Comprehensive Loss and within the related tax liability line in the Condensed Consolidated Balance Sheets.